treblotnad/09-Pro-README-Gen/output/testReadMe.md

   - [License](#license)

   ## Installation
-install
+Install
   ## Usage
-use it
+Use it
   ## Credits
-credits!
+credits
   ## Contributing
-contribute HERE!
+N/A
   ## Tests
-Test it bro
+npx jest within lib folder
   ## Questions
 Please contact me at [treblotnad@gmail.com](mailto:treblotnad@gmail.com) or [treblotnad](github.com/treblotnad) with any questions!
   ## License
-  This project is licensed under the Apache License - see the License file for details.
+  This project is licensed under the MIT License - see the License file for details.